 - If there is a pattern or it's uniform, then you are looking at a non-living cause.
 You need to look for environmental, nutritional, or human causes to the issue, such as temperature or moisture extremes, snow, ice, salt, or even pesticides.

 - If there isn't a pattern then the cause could be living.
 You need to look for insects, mammals, birds, bacteria, fungi, viruses, or other living organisms.

 - Be sure you are very familiar with your plants and their characteristics so you know if there is an actual problem or if the plant is supposed to look like that.

 - There are resources or databases available online to help determine your pest/problem.
-For example, check out this link: University of Minnesota Extensions' Online Diagnostic Tools or Penn State Extensions' 101 Plant Problems
+Check out University of Minnesota Extensions' Online Diagnostic Tools or Penn State Extensions' 101 Plant Problems.

 Step 2: Evaluate Available Options or Solutions

-What: When you know the cause, you can then identify what your plant needs to thrive and look for those specific points in your garden before you can start making your strategy.
+When you know the cause, you can then identify what your plant needs in order to survive and thrive.
+Look for those specific points in your garden before you start making your strategy.

 - If you have exhausted all your Environmental, Physical, Biological, and Cultural control and preventative methods and still have the problem, then using some kind of chemical control is warranted.